Search Results

 Biography

-Eric Werker is the William Saywell Professor at the Beedie School of Business at Simon Fraser University.
+Eric Werker is the William Saywell Professor at the Beedie School of Business at Simon Fraser University and Academic Director of its part-time and online MBA programs.
 Eric researches how countries can build more thriving and inclusive private sectors and how external actors influence economic and political outcomes.
-He has written on private sector development, the interface between investments and community, economic diversification, foreign aid, non-governmental organizations, inter-governmental organizations, refugees, and Ebola.
+He has written on private sector development, resource governance, the interface between investments and community, economic diversification, foreign aid, non-governmental organizations, inter-governmental organizations, refugees, and Ebola.
 Eric teaches about strategy, policy, and global economics to MBAs and executives and has authored numerous case studies on companies and countries around the world.

 Outside of academia, Eric is chief economist and co-founder of Inference Economics, an economics advisory.
-He is also lead academic to the Liberia program of the International Growth Centre in London and a nonresident senior research fellow at the United Nations University WIDER in Helsinki.
+He is a research affiliate of the International Growth Centre in London and a nonresident senior research fellow at the United Nations University WIDER in Helsinki.
 He was a member of the Emerging Economy Task Force of the Province of British Columbia, chaired the academic directorate of the Canadian International Resources and Development Institute, served as economic advisor to the President of Liberia, supported host government teams negotiating concession agreements, was a member of the Centre for International Policy Studies study group on Canada’s sustainable development policy, served on the advisory group of the Center for Global Development, consulted to the NGO Conservation International on low-carbon development and to the US Government’s Millennium Challenge Corporation on foreign aid projects, and worked with the Refugee Law Project in Uganda.

-Eric's recent publications (most available for free downloads) on political economy and private sector development include a 2018 Oxford University Press book, Deals and Development (joint with Lant Pritchett and Kunal Sen, on the political economy of private sector development and economic growth), a 2018 article in World Development (joint with Dan Schwab, on how economic rents hinder growth in developing countries), and the December 2016 Harvard Business Review cover article (joint with Aldo Musacchio, on how companies can navigate frontier economies; see this concise guide here).
-Recent publications on natural resource-led development and community benefit agreements include a 2021 article in World Development (joint with Eric Adebayo and Addisu Lashitew, on resource project taxation), 2021 article in Energy Policy (joint with Cameron Gunton and Sean Markey, looking at subsidies to the LNG sector in British Columbia), a 2021 article in Resources Policy (joint with Eric Adebayo, valuing community benefit agreements), a 2021 article in Resources Policy (joint with Sam Szoke-Burke, examining community benefit agreements as multistakeholder institutions), a 2021 article in the World Bank Research Observer (joint with Addisu Lashitew and Michael Ross, on what drives economic diversification), a 2020 article in Resouce and Energy Economics (joint with Addisu Lashitew, cutting through the resource curse literature), a 2019 article in Extractive Industries and Society (joint with Delgermaa Boldbaatar and Nadia Kunz, on how contract disclosure can improve resource governance), and a 2018 policy report (joint with Ben Boakye, Maggie Cascadden, Jordon Kuschminder, and Sam Szoke-Burke, on a community benefit agreement in Ghana).
-Eric also has recent papers in two areas of longstanding interest: international political economy, with a 2021 Journal of Comparative Economics article (joint with Faisal Ahmed and Dan Schwab, on the impact of cross-border transfers on democratization and civil war) and a 2019 article in Review of International Organizations (joint with Paul Novosad, measuring the contribution of different countries in staffing the United Nations), and Liberia, with 2019 article in Economic Development and Cultural Change (with John Spray, on the surprising impact of price controls).
+Eric's recent publications (most available for free downloads) on benefit-sharing agreements in the mining sector include a 2021 article in Resources Policy (joint with Eric Adebayo, valuing community benefit agreements) and a 2021 article in Resources Policy (joint with Sam Szoke-Burke, examining community benefit agreements as multistakeholder institutions).
+Articles on resource taxation include a 2021 article in World Development (joint with Eric Adebayo and Addisu Lashitew, on government take in the mining sector) and a 2021 article in Energy Policy (joint with Cameron Gunton and Sean Markey, looking at subsidies to the LNG sector).
+Eric's research agenda on economic diversification in resource-rich economies includes a 2024 article in Resources Policy (joint with Michael Ross, on diversification in Africa), a 2021 article in the World Bank Research Observer (joint with Addisu Lashitew and Michael Ross, on what drives economic diversification) and a 2020 article in Resouce and Energy Economics (joint with Addisu Lashitew, cutting through the resource curse literature).
+Eric also has recent papers in three areas of longstanding interest: international political economy, with a 2021 Journal of Comparative Economics article (joint with Faisal Ahmed and Dan Schwab, on the impact of cross-border transfers on democratization and civil war); and the political economy and private sector development, with an application of the framework in the book Deals and Development (joint with Lant Pritchett and Kunal Sen) to fragile and conflict affected states (2021, joint with Kunal Sen).

 Eric grew up in Vancouver, earned his A.B. and Ph.D in economics at Harvard, and then spent nearly a decade on the faculty of Harvard Business School before returning home.
 In his spare time Eric can be found spending time with family, skiing, paddling, climbing, and biking.
 He lives in Kitsilano with his wife and two kids.